Drug Evaluation Committee 2013-60 Form of Contract between a National Clinical Research Supervisor and a CRO

 2)

-A contract of trust for domestic clinical trial administrator services is concluded between the overseas company and CRO A, and a contract of trust for monitoring services is concluded between CRO A and CRO B,
+A contract of trust for domestic clinical trial administrator services is concluded between an overseas company and CRO A, and a contract of trust for monitoring services is concluded between CRO A and CRO B,

 -